 - Security over shares

-What practical issues do secured creditors face in enforcing their security (e.g. timing issues, requirement for court involvement)?
+What practical issues do secured creditors face in enforcing their security package (e.g. timing issues, requirement for court involvement) in out-of-court and/or insolvency proceedings?

 The practical issues raised by the enforcement of security interests by secured creditors depends commonly on the type of security right, the nature of the secured asset and also the factual context in which enforcement is requested.

-The illustration is particularly relevant in case of insolvency proceedings, as the rights of secured creditors are generally paralysed by the stay of payments and enforcement actions.
+Whilst secured creditors may enforce their security interests in the context of out-of-court proceedings, in the case of insolvency proceedings, the rights of secured creditors are generally paralysed by the stay of payments and enforcement actions.

 However, some security interests remain effective, such as: